pudly/schmopera-hugo/content/articles/alek-shrader.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1559067468/media/2019/05/TheAngelsShare-DidoAeneas-pc-KevinCondon.jpg){{% /md %}}

-<figcaption>Dido & Aeneas, The Angel's Share, 2019.
+<figcaption>Dido & Aeneas, Death of Classical, 2019.
 Photo: Kevin Condon.</figcaption>
 </figure>

 ## Do you have any more operas on your directorial wish list?